fmidev/nemo-fmi-devel/doc/rst/source/setup.rst

 This method is used by each of the reference configurations, so that downloading their input files linked to their description can help.
-Although starting from scratch it is advisable to create the directory structure to house your new configuration by duplicating the closest reference configuration to your target application.
+Although starting from scratch, it is advisable to create the directory structure to house your new configuration by duplicating the closest reference configuration to your target application.
-For example, if your application requires both ocean ice and passive tracers, then use the ``ORCA2_LIM3_PISCES`` as template, and execute following command to build your ``MY_NEW_CONFIG`` configuration:
+For example, if your application requires both ocean ice and passive tracers, then use the ``ORCA2_ICE_PISCES`` as template, and execute following command to build your ``MY_NEW_CONFIG`` configuration:

 .. code-block:: sh

-	makenemo –n 'MY_NEW_CONFIG' -r 'ORCA2_LIM3_PISCES'
+	makenemo –n 'MY_NEW_CONFIG' -r 'ORCA2_ICE_PISCES'

 where ``MY_NEW_CONFIG`` can be substituted with a suitably descriptive name for your new configuration.